heikomaass/groovy-workshop/README.md

 Please note that this workshop is heavily inspired by the [Groovy Koans](http://groovykoans.org/), but provides a slightly different structure and scope.

+The (german) slides for this workshop are available here: [ Presentation ](/groovy-workshop-hma-mtre-2014-08-23.pdf)

 ## Installation

 ### 1. Install Gradle